-Salsa verde is one of my favorite condiments.
-So bright and fresh!
+Salsa verde is one of my favorite condiments because it is so bright and fresh!
 I’m channeling spring with this recipe because each spring, I plant salsa verde hybrid tomatoes because there’s nothing like your own fresh tomatoes in salsa.

 This recipe will make about 2 cups of salsa.